SauzyOmp/Startup_NuclearPizza/README.md

 - [x] **Application text content** - Consistent fonts
 - [x] **Application images** - Added images for the different bomb options

+##  React part 1: Routing deliverable

+For this deliverable I ported everyting to react.

+- [x] **Bundled using Vite** - Easy to install and use Vite.
+- [x] **Components** - Easy to bring the code over from HTML and CSS, but had to rework them quite a bit CSS is still a little jank.
+- [x] **Router** - Easy to creating the component routing.

 ### Elevator Pitch

 Have you ever wanted to know how far a away a nuclear bomb needs to be dropped to perfectly cook that frozen pizza sitting in your freezer?
 No?
 Well,,, anyways.
 Now you get to know.
 Drop bombs on a map to see where you can head for those cooked pizza's and see where your friends are dropping bombs.